lesego12/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

 File 5-string_toupper.c is a function that changes all lowercase letters of a string to uppercase.

 File 6-cap_string.c is a function that capitalizes all words of a string.

+File 7-leet.c is a function that encodes a string into 1337.